 Mons surgery is the most commonly carried out during an abdominoplasty (tummy tuck) procedure.
 Tummy tuck surgery is primarily designed to tighten loose skin affecting the lower and upper abdomen and this often results in a more prominent mons pubis due to fatty bulging tissue once the tummy tuck is completed.
 Performing a monsplasty at the same time as a tummy tuck means the pubic area can be flattened to the same level as the abdomen.

 Mons pubis reduction is primarily aimed at improving the appearance of the mons pubis area but may also address functional symptoms for people with a large amount of skin excess.
-People who have a large mons pubis may have difficulty with passing urine and having normal sexual intercourse.
-This is due to excess sagging skin which extends downwards as far as the external genitalia including the urethra.
-Achieving successful penetration for sexual intercourse is therefore much more difficult.
+People who have a large mons pubis may have difficulty passing urine and having normal sexual intercourse.
+This is due to excess sagging skin, which extends downwards as far as the external genitalia, including the urethra.
+Achieving successful penetration for sexual intercourse is, therefore much more difficult.

 Many people find they are unable to adequately clean themselves in the area due to excessive amounts of loose skin which are found in the area.
 This could potentially result in skin irritation and bacterial and fungal infections developing in the area.